 LSESU RAG is one of the fastest growing RAG societies in the country, raising over £200,000 last year alone!
 Three-time award winning, RAG raises money for a number of amazing causes, facilitates society and club fundraising, and tries to increase students' exposure to amazing charitable causes.

-Charities of the Year Election is closed!
-Come back soon to find out your chosen charities!
+Charities of the Year Election is opening soon - check back here to find out how you get your vote!

 Local Charity of the Year: